johnathanhuutri/ADLab/mod2/README.md

 - `listen`: Port that central will bind on
 - `proxy_pass`: Destination that central will redirect traffic to

-Copy that config and save as file in `/etc/nginx/nginx.conf` (there is already `nginx.conf` so you can replace that with this config), then run the command below to check if config is correct:
+Modify `/etc/nginx/nginx.conf` with your config, then run the command below to check if config is correct:

 ```
 nginx -t
 ```

-If config is correct, we will get successful message:
+If config can work, we will get successful message:

 ![](.images/nginx-check-config.png)

-With correct config, we will need to restart nginx service to update with new configuration:
+Now we just need to restart nginx service to update with new configuration:

 ```
 systemctl restart nginx